s-ccs/pyedfread/Readme.md

 A utility that parses SR research EDF data files into pandas DataFrames.

 Requirements
 ============
  - python 3.6 recommended.
 Not tested with 2.7 anymore, but probably works.
- - edf access api.
-Download from SR-Research support forum, or install via apt-get on Ubuntu.
+ - EyeLink Developers Kit.
+Download from [SR-Research support forum](https://www.sr-support.com/forum/downloads/eyelink-display-software)
+ (forum registration required).
  - cython.
 Use conda/pip etc. to install
  - pandas + h5py.
 Required to run command line scripts.
 You can still parse edfs into numpy array and list of dicts without pandas.